bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.1.1**
+- Fixed a bug where the download submerged button did not work
+- Fixed a bug where the medium revealed a evil mini
+- Fixed a bug where the teleporter teleported while meeting is called
+- Fixed a bug where buttons appeared in meeting
+- Fixed the Popup
+- Fixed some ui bugs

+**Version 4.1.0**
+- Added support for the Submerged map (https://github.com/SubmergedAmongUs/Submerged), which can be downloaded ingame with the Update button.
+If there is also a mod update, it will be prioritized
+- Added an option to give the Mayor a portable Meeting Button
+- Fixed a bug where the Lawyer didn't die with their client when voted out
+- Removed Lawyer option "Wins after Meetings"
+- Changed Medium question if the killer of a body is the Mini, the medium can now randomly ask the role question

 **Version 4.0.0**
 - Added new role [Ninja](#忍者) thanks [gendelo3](https://github.com/gendelo3)
 - Added new role [Portalmaker](#傳送師) thanks [gendelo3](https://github.com/gendelo3)